kakaroto/R20Converter/README.md

 When the script is done, your campaign will be converted and available to use in Foundry VTT.

-The converted world will automatically enable the [permission_viewer](https://github.com/kakaroto/fvtt-module-permission-viewer) and [Furnace](https://github.com/kakaroto/fvtt-module-furnace) FVTT modules in the generated world.
-It is strongly suggested to have those modules installed.
+The converted world will automatically enable the [permission_viewer](https://github.com/kakaroto/fvtt-module-permission-viewer) FVTT modul  in the generated world.
+It is suggested to have that modules installed.

-The `permission viewer` FVTT module is helpful for those coming from Roll 20 to see which handouts/character sheets are shared with whom, while the Furnace module adds various Quality of life improvements.
+The `permission viewer` FVTT module is helpful for those coming from Roll 20 to see which handouts/character sheets are shared with whom.

 If you use D&D Beyond, check out [Beyond20](https://beyond20.here-for-more.info), another project of mine which lets you roll from monster stat blocks and character sheets directly in D&D Beyond and get the result in your VTT application.